Evolv Technologies Holdings, Inc. (NASDAQ:EVLVW) Short Interest Update

-Evolv Technologies Holdings, Inc. (NASDAQ:EVLVW – Get Free Report) was the recipient of a significant decrease in short interest in August.
-As of August 31st, there was short interest totalling 1,600 shares, a decrease of 15.8% from the August 15th total of 1,900 shares.
-Based on an average daily volume of 36,400 shares, the short-interest ratio is currently 0.0 days.
+Evolv Technologies Holdings, Inc. (NASDAQ:EVLVW – Get Free Report) saw a large increase in short interest in the month of September.
+As of September 15th, there was short interest totalling 6,400 shares, an increase of 300.0% from the August 31st total of 1,600 shares.
+Based on an average trading volume of 50,900 shares, the short-interest ratio is currently 0.1 days.

 Evolv Technologies Price Performance